-I'm not sure how (or why) I ever made my first "baa," but when you're a natural at something, even bleating like a sheep, it's only a matter of time before it finds you.
+I'm not sure how, (or why,) I ever made my first "baa," but when you're a natural at something, it's only a matter of time before it finds you.
 (Sadly, my understanding of proper comma usage remains aloof, and out of reach.)

 What on earth does this have to do with lemon bars?

 Nothing.
 Absolutely nothing.
 Except that when I took my first bite, I declared my love for these tart, perky, not-too-sweet, lemon bars with a resolute "baa!"